Excellency: Ecclesiastical use

-By a decree of the Sacred Congregation of Ceremonial of 31 December 1930 the Holy See granted bishops of the Catholic Church the title of Most Reverend Excellency or Excellentia Reverendissima in Latin.
+By a decree of the Sacred Congregation of Ceremonial of 31 December 1930, the Holy See granted bishops of the Catholic Church the title of Most Reverend Excellency or Excellentia Reverendissima in Latin.
 In the years following the First World War, the ambassadorial title of Excellency, previously given to nuncios, had already begun to be used by other Catholic bishops.
 The adjective Most Reverend was intended to distinguish the religious title from that of Excellency given to civil officials.

 The instruction Ut sive sollicite of the Holy See's Secretariat of State, dated 28 March 1969, made the addition of Most Reverend optional, sanctioning what had always been the practice, except possibly for the beginnings of letters and the like.

-According to the letter of the decree of 31 December 1930, titular patriarchs too were to be addressed with the title of (Most Reverend) Excellency, but in practice the Holy See continued to address them with the title of Beatitude, which was formally sanctioned for them with the motu proprio Cleri sanctitati of 2 June 1957.
+According to the letter of the decree of 31 December 1930, titular patriarchs of the eastern rites were to be addressed with the title of (Most Reverend) Excellency, but in practice the Holy See continued to address them with the title of Beatitude, which was formally sanctioned for them by Pope Pius XII in his motu proprio, Cleri sanctitati of 2 June 1957.

 Cardinals, even those who were bishops, continued to use the title of Eminence.

 Eastern Orthodox titular metropolitans are addressed with the style of Excellency.

 In some English-speaking countries, the honorific of Excellency does not apply to bishops other than the nuncio.
 In English law, Anglican archbishops are granted the title of His/Her Grace, similar to a duke, and bishops are granted the title of Lord.
 The same titles are extended by courtesy to their Catholic counterparts, and continue in use in most countries that are or have been members of the Commonwealth, with the exception of the former British East African countries of Kenya, Uganda or Tanzania.